tapherjspiteri/thereisnobox/about.md

 ---
 layout: page
-title: About
+title: About "There Is No Box"
 ---

-This is about There Is No Box - work in progress , learning GH pages, Jekyll and md

-List:
-- part one
-- part two
-- part three

-## Test header
+# Coming Soon